vocdoni/docs/docs/about-us/problem-solution.md

 ## Solution

-After months of iterations, we have a design with well balanced compromises:
+We have a design with well balanced compromises:

 We achieve this by externalizing the computational heavy lifting to a relay network - thereby allowing for lightweight end-user clients.
 This fundamental architectural choice has the following implications: